FomTarro/pkmn-tournament-overlay-tool/README.md

 The files necessary for the above integrations can be found in your `TOM/data/reports` directory.

+### PokéPaste Integration
+As of version 1.3.0, this tool also supports the ability to import teams via a PokéPaste text format.
+This is the standard team list format that you will see from other tools such as Showdown, PokéPaste and PokéBin.

+Simply click the "Import Team" button beneath the player's name on their table row and paste in the text to populate their team records.

 ### Customization
 Under the hood, the Pokémon/Item displays are simple HTML pages with the required images already loaded.
 This setup provides a few benefits: